 Kyo folding fans Kyo sensu

-It is considered that the first Kyo Sensu were derived from mokkan (wooden strips) dating from the early Heian period.
-A fan discovered inside a Buddhist statue in the Toji temple is considered to be Japan's oldest fan; it is an example of hi-ogi and is inscribed with the characters "the first year of the Genkei era (877).”
+It is thought that the first Kyo folding fans were derived from long, thin wooden tablets called mokkan dating from the early Heian period (794-1185).
+A folding fan discovered inside a Buddhist statue in Toji Temple, Kyoto, is considered to be Japan's oldest fan.
+The fan was a hiogi and inscribed with the characters "the first year of the Genkei period" or the year 877.

-In the mid-Heian period, kawahori-ogi became popular as summer fans.
-In the Fujiwara period, hi-ogi were made for the emperors and princes, and in the Muromachi period, under the influence of Chinese fans, kamisen made of bamboo and paper first appeared.
-From around the Heian period, folding fans being an essential part of social etiquette were often given as gifts, as well as simply being used for fanning.
-However, it was not until the Muromachi period and later that the production of fans used in Noh theater, incense and tea ceremonies, or other occasions started.
+In the middle of the Heian period, kawahoriogi became popular as summer fans while hiogi were made for emperors and princes.
+During the Muromachi period (1336-1573), Japan was influenced by Chinese fans and kamisen which are made of bamboo and paper first appeared.
+From the Heian period, folding fans were not just to serve the useful purpose of fanning, they had also become an essential part of social etiquette and gift giving.
+However, it was not until the Muromachi period that production began for the fans used in Noh theater, incense art, and tea ceremonies.

 General Production Process

 - 1. Cutting bamboo